More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Data and modeling assumptions

-Technically there is a fixed, and finite, upper bound on the number of possible variants established by the (necessarily finite) size of any individual genome.
-But this bound is usually much larger (often by orders of magnitude) than the number of observed variants.
-In practice, moreover, we typically expect that no study of any practical finite size $N$ will reveal all possible variants -- simply because some variants are so exceedingly rare. \emph{Bayesian nonparametric} methods allow us to avoid hard-coding an unwieldy, large finite bound that may cause computational and modeling headaches.
-In particular, Bayesian nonparametric methods allow the observed number of variants to be finite for any finite dataset and grow without bound, in such a way that computation typically scales closely with the actual number of variants observed.
-The mechanism by which Bayesian nonparametric methods work is that we imagine a countable infinity of \emph{latent} variants; thus, for any $N$, there are always more latent variants to draw on in future.
-In order to use Bayesian nonparametric methods, then, we provide a label to each of the latent infinity of variants: $\{\aloc_j\}_{j=1}^{\infty}$.
-In particular, we write $\mcount_{n} := \sum_{j=1}^{\infty} \acount_{n,j} \delta_{\aloc_j}$; since $\acount_{n,j} = 0$ for all of the unobserved variants, this equation can be considered equivalent to the previous definition of $\mcount_n$ above.
+Suppose there are $J$ variants observed among the $N$ pilot genomes, $0 \le J < +\infty$, with $\aloc_j$ the label of the $j$-th variant in order of appearance.
+Let $\acount_{n,j}$ equal $1$ if the variant with label $\aloc_j$ is observed for the $n$-th organism; otherwise, let $\acount_{n,j}$ equal $0$.
+We collect data for the $n$-th organism in $\mcount_{n} := \sum_{j=1}^{J} \acount_{n,j} \delta_{\aloc_j}$, which pairs each variant observation with the corresponding variant label by putting a mass of size $\acount_{n,j}$ at location $\aloc_j$.
+We use the notation $\mcount_{N_1:N_2}$, where $N_1 \le N_2$, to denote $(\mcount_{N_1}, \mcount_{N_1+1}, \mcount_{N_1+2}, \ldots, \mcount_{N_2})$.
+Given the observable $\mcount_{1:N}$, we consider a Bayesian approach to predict the number of variants in the follow-up study.
+Specifically, letting $\mfreq$ be an appropriate latent parameter, we specify a generative model via a likelihood function $\PP(\mcount_{1:N}\, |\, \mfreq)$ and a prior distribution $\PP(\mfreq)$.
+Technically there is a fixed, and finite, upper bound on the number of possible variants established by the size of any individual genome.
+But this bound is usually much larger, often by orders of magnitude, than the number of observed variants.
+Moreover, in practice, we expect that no study of any practical finite size $N$ will reveal all possible variants, simply because some variants are so exceedingly rare.
+Bayesian nonparametric methods allow us to avoid hard-coding an unwieldy, large finite bound that may cause computational and modeling headaches.
+In particular, they allow the observed number of variants to be finite for any finite dataset and grow without bound, in such a way that computation typically scales closely with the actual number of variants observed.
+Formally, we imagine a countable infinity of latent variants, labelled as $\{\aloc_j\}_{j\geq1}$, and we write $\mcount_{n} := \sum_{j\geq1} \acount_{n,j} \delta_{\aloc_j}$; since $\acount_{n,j} = 0$ for all unobserved variants, this equation reduces to the previous definition of $\mcount_n$ above.